 Finally, don’t be worried about failure.
 As educators we should also take our own advice and keep trying until we succeed!

 Adopting a blended-learning model can be a costly and time-consuming process for institutions.
-HN Online takes much of the strain away by offering institutions a platform that is ready to go.
-Pearson's HN Online allows you to easily adopt and deliver BTEC Higher National qualifications through an optimised Blended Learning approach.
-HN Online is a digital solution built around a diverse range of learning tools, including video case-studies, interactive exercises and self-assessment questions.
+Pearson Learning Hub takes much of the strain away by offering institutions a platform that is ready to go.
+Learning Hub allows you to easily adopt and deliver BTEC Higher National qualifications through an optimised Blended Learning approach.
+Learning Hub is a digital solution built around a diverse range of learning tools, including video case-studies, interactive exercises and self-assessment questions.